-Timing and coordination are going to be the biggest challenges for this project.
+Funding, timing and coordination are going to be the biggest challenges for implementing this study.

-This project will develop a framework for addressing climate change vulnerabilities along the Highway 1 corridor.
-This evaluation framework will integrate consideration of the values of natural resources with corridor transportation needs, as well as consider a sustainable transportation corridor that supports a growing population, a vibrant economy, and preserves sensitive coastal habitat.
+This study developed a framework for addressing climate change vulnerabilities along the Highway 1 corridor.
+This evaluation framework integrated consideration of the values of natural resources with corridor transportation needs, as well as considered a sustainable transportation corridor that supports a growing population, a vibrant economy, and preserves sensitive coastal habitat.

-The economic analysis will consist of two phases: (a) an economic cost benefit and impact analysis, and (b) an assessment of risks to determine the appropriate timing of sequential adaptation actions.
-The two elements will combine to design the most cost effective adaptation pathway.
+The economic analysis consists of two phases: (a) an economic cost benefit and impact analysis, and (b) an assessment of risks to determine the appropriate timing of sequential adaptation actions.
+The two elements combined to design the most cost effective adaptation pathway.

 Knowing that there are multiple options for adaptation, some of which are cost-superior and some of which are much closer in cost and benefits depending on assumptions, is useful, but still does not facilitate immediate decision-making on critical vulnerabilities.
-We will develop an evaluation framework to facilitate that decision-making and prioritization process.
+The project team developed an evaluation framework to facilitate that decision-making and prioritization process.

-A new evaluation framework will be established through this project.
+A new evaluation framework was established through this study.
 This new framework will pave the way for holistic corridor management in the face of climate change, not only for the Monterey Bay area, but across the California coast in other places where environmental and infrastructure vulnerability coincide.